Auth

 - User information retrieval.

-Access to the Auth API is secured by strict permission controls.
-For technical details on endpoints and usage, check the Auth API documentation.
+Access to the Auth APIs is secured by strict permission controls.
+For technical details on endpoints and usage, check the Auth APIs documentation.

 Policy Structure